papaknik/EDA-using-SQL/README.md

 # Project Structure
 Each query in the project is prefaced with a description of its objective, and some are followed by a brief explanation of the SQL code used.
 After each query, a comment summarizes the findings, helping to interpret the results in the context of the EDA.
+## Languages and Tools Used
+This project employs the following technologies:
+- **PostgreSQL**: The primary tool used for querying and analyzing the sales data.
+- **Jupyter Notebook**: Displays the results of queries and comments on the data.

 # Conclusion
 This project demonstrates how SQL can be used to perform essential data analysis tasks, offering a solid foundation for more advanced analyses involving larger datasets.
 I hope you find this project helpful!